Coldharbour

 What is Coldharbour?

-Locations for such a purpose were once well-known and shared by Wayfarers.
+Locations for such a purpose were once well-known and shared by pilgrims.
 These common sleep-spots were called Coldharbour (lane, farm or hill), and they can be found all over the UK.
 Though these places no longer serve as active Coldharbours, the name marks the extent of a once widespread tradition.

 A great advantage of Coldharbouring is the sense of journey continuity.
 You walk, sleep by the path, then wake and carry on walking.
-Sleep (and dream) becomes a seamless element of your Wayfaring journey.
+Sleep (and dream) becomes a seamless element of your pilgrimage journey.
 Also, you can choose beautiful hidden spots in nature, which offer deep green sleep, and are usually wonderful to wake up in.
 Coldharbouring lets you feel connected to the landscape, and deepens your sense of immersion in the journey.

-Is Coldharbour Legal?
+Is Coldharbouring Legal?

 The key to successful Coldharbouring is subtlety - to not be seen or heard - usually by arriving late and departing early.
 If nobody notices you, and you leave no trace of your slumber, then you will meet no problems.

-But you should be clear - in the UK almost all land is privately owned, and permission is technically required to sleep on it.
-So it is a civil offence to sleep alongside a footpath, even for one brief night, even if you are deeply tired and in need of rest.
-Such laws are obviously contrary to the basic common-sense Laws of animal life and natural reality.
+Such laws are obviously contrary to the basic common-sense of animal life and natural reality.
 No other animal would agree to such silliness.
 When you need to rest, you must stop walking and sleep.
 That’s it.

 How to Coldharbour

 If you are challenged while Coldharbouring, always remain polite and listen.
 Be agreeable and graceful.
-As a Wayfarer, mobility is your definitive characteristic, so moving elsewhere, if someone insists, is always possible.
+As a pilgrim, mobility is your definitive characteristic, so moving elsewhere, if someone insists, is always possible.
 In practice, I have Coldharboured many hundreds of nights and only once been moved on.
 Kindness and politeness are the best tactic in all such situations.

 The only real requirement is flat ground (unless you are a hammock sleeper).
 But there is much more to look out for.
 Clear the ground carefully around your sleep-spot.
-A small bump can cause you to sleep in funny positions that impact your next day’s journey.
+A small bump can cause you to sleep in funny positions that may impact your next day’s journey.
 Sometimes, on steep hills, the path itself is the only flat part, so this can work if needed.
 Likewise, always look out for insect life.
 They were here first.
 Don’t sleep among anthills.

 Consider your closeness to water.
 Biting insects often breed in lakes and ponds, and these are best avoided.
 Also, condensation is worse near water-sources.
 But you may need fresh water to drink and wash with.
 Be sure to have a full water reservoir before settling down.
 Sleep is thirsty work, and you’ll want that morning drink ready to go.